DajanaMuho/Insurance-Management-System/README.md

 analyze customer behavior.

 #### Project Goals
-A. Machine Learning Model Generation
+●  Machine Learning Model Generation

 To build a Machine Learning model to predict the claim status i.e. whether the person would claim the insurance based on the telematics data and the traditional data.

-B. User Interface
+●  User Interface

 To present the Machine Learning model predictions and the Data Visualization to insurance companies on a Full-stack